How to Build an AI Agent: 7 Main Steps

 The last step is integrating the AI agent with your existing systems and workflows.
 If it will handle sensitive data, make sure that you implement proper security measures to protect it and prevent unauthorized access.

-To ensure your AI agent performs at its peak, monitor it regularly.
-Track key metrics like accuracy, response times, and resource usage to identify performance issues.
-Alternatively, actively gather user feedback to understand how people interact with the agent and identify areas for improvement.
+To ensure that the AI agent performs at its peak, we provide a support window for regular monitoring.
+We track key metrics like accuracy, response times, and resource usage to detect performance issues.
+Additionally, we actively gather user feedback to understand interactions and identify areas for improvement.

 What’s the Difference Between an AI Agent and an AI Chatbot?